 In an effective school of martial arts, there must be a comprehensive curriculum.
 One that teaches not only good techniques, but also when, where, and how to use them.
 It is important for a student to be able to deescalate a fight before it starts, and only consider fighting as a last resort.
 An effective martial art will teach all aspects of self defense: technique, execution, timing, and distancing.
 They must also teach determination.
 Students must drill regardless of whether or not they get bored.
 In modern martial arts there seems to be a dangerous trend of catering to what the student wants.
 But if we were really doing what was best for the student, wouldn’t it be catering to what they need instead of what they want?

 When asked about the origins of martial arts, most people will gravitate toward thoughts of Asia and the east.
-And though the majority of martial arts do originate in the east, the west has certainly produced credible martial arts as well as adopting eastern martial art practices.
+Though the majority of martial arts do originate in the east.
+The west has certainly produced credible martial arts as well as adopting eastern martial art practices.
 A few western martial arts include: boxing, fencing, wrestling, and jousting (as well as eastern martial arts that have adapted to the west).
 While some eastern martial arts include: kung fu, aikido, escrima, and karate.
-The differences between training in west versus training in the east are primarily in the mindset of the practitioners and the rituals of the dojo, rather than actual differences in technique (though those are sure to exist as well).
+Western vs. Eastern Martial Arts and the differences between training actual differences in technique.

-In the west the time it takes to learn a martial art is shorter and more optimized.
-Allowing for practitioners to achieve the rank of black belt in as little as three years (with some programs promising less).
-This optimization is in line with the (often) western mindset of consumerism.
 The craving for immediate results can cause much disappointment to those who are use to short term satisfaction.
 They often compare themselves to students who have been practicing for years and wonder why they are unable to produce the same results.
 This frequently leads to students quitting early on, due to either disappointment, frustration, or boredom.

 Because of this phenomenon, western martial arts felt the need to streamline their programs.
 This helped to keep students both physically and mentally engaged in their classes.
 On top of wanting a shorter martial arts program, westerners are also highly concerned with the practical.
 Western martial arts generally have no room for ritual.
 And less practical practices that may be present in their eastern counterparts.

-In the east there seems to be a greater respect for the amount of time it takes to truly learn a martial art.
-Eastern martial arts will (generally) take longer to achieve the rank of black belt.
-Many requiring ten years and some even longer.
 That is assuming that the individual is regularly practicing multiple times a week, pushing themselves toward their goal.
 Eastern martial arts also emphasize the concept of loyalty and perseverance.
 Loyalty to the martial art and to one’s dojo and master are key components in the practice.

 Many eastern martial arts developed from a need to be able to revolt or defend themselves in times of war.
 For example, slave would do Karate forms to defy to their drivers.
 After a long day of work, they did these forms in a line on the rail-roads they were being forced to build.
 The slaves sought to display strength, power, and endurance despite the work that they were being forced to do.